 Multiple R-squared: 0.4447, Adjusted R-squared: 0.4446

 Lastly, we have fit all our variables into a multiple linear regression as shown in table 12.
 We can conclude that all of our variables are significant when fitted to interest rate including our dummy variables for loan purpose and first-time homebuyer flag.
 For this multiple linear regression our adjusted R-squared was 0.4446, which seems like a great improvement compared to the adjusted R-squared values for the simple linear regressions.
-To make sure that there is not problems with our multiple linear regression we did a Cooke’s distance test to test for influential points and somewhat influential points and found nothing that stood out.
+To make sure that there are no outliers in our multiple linear regression we did a Cooke’s distance test to test for influential points and somewhat influential points and found nothing that stood out.
 Therefore, we will retain all our data.
 We also plotted a histogram of the residuals to make sure the residuals are normally distributed and as shown in figure 14 below they are approximately normally distributed.

 Figure 14: Multiple Linear Regression residual histogram